overte-org/overte-docs-sphinx/docs/source/explore/get-started/android.rst

 Get Our Android App
 ###################

-A Vircadia Android app is being considered for the roadmap, most of the development work has been done but the work required to get it back rolling has to be taken into consideration.
+A Overte Android app is being considered for the roadmap, most of the development work has been done but the work required to get it back rolling has to be taken into consideration.

 .. note:: The app is designed for Daydream-ready phones only.
 Keep in mind, it cannot be used in Daydream View and is only available as a 2D application.